JustinCappos/fdtables/docs/set_cloexec.md

 Helper function for setting the close on exec (CLOEXEC) flag.

-The reason this information is needed is because the [empty_fds_for_exec] call needs to know which fds should be closed and which should be retained.
+The reason this information is needed is because the [`empty_fds_for_exec`] call needs to know which fds should be closed and which should be retained.

-Panics:
+# Panics
   Unknown cageid

-Errors:
+# Errors
   EBADFD if the virtual file descriptor is incorrect

-Example:
+# Example
 ```
 # use fdtables::*;
 # let cage_id = threei::TESTING_CAGEID;